gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Standalone Welcome View

-The _Welcome_ view is now a standalone view, separate from the _Home_ view.
-This improves modularity and allows the Welcome walkthrough to be displayed independently without requiring the Welcome Overlay, which is useful in environments that don't support VS Code's standard walkthrough UI.
+The Welcome view is now its own standalone view, separate from Home, so it won't interfere with your Home view experience.

 ---

 ### Added

-- Adds support for Claude Sonnet 4.6, Claude Opus 4.6, and Gemini 3.1 Pro AI models ([#4991](https://github.com/gitkraken/vscode-gitlens/issues/4991))
+- Adds support for Claude Sonnet 4.6, Claude Opus 4.6, Gemini 3.1 Pro Preview, and Gemini 3.1 Flash-Lite Preview AI models ([#4991](https://github.com/gitkraken/vscode-gitlens/issues/4991))
+- Adds basic support for Git submodules &mdash; including repository discovery, tracking, and UI icons and tooltips to distinguish submodules in views and quick picks ([#1048](https://github.com/gitkraken/vscode-gitlens/issues/1048), [#1803](https://github.com/gitkraken/vscode-gitlens/issues/1803))

 ### Changed

 - Improves tracking for connecting flow actions by adding ide attributes to gk.dev links ([#4905](https://github.com/gitkraken/vscode-gitlens/issues/4905))
 - Refactors the Welcome view to be a standalone view separate from the _Home_ view, improving modularity and allowing the Welcome walkthrough to be displayed independently without requiring the Welcome Overlay ([#4970](https://github.com/gitkraken/vscode-gitlens/issues/4970))
 - Improves the quality of output when recomposing branches in the _Commit Composer_ by including commit messages of the previous commits as context ([#4874](https://github.com/gitkraken/vscode-gitlens/issues/4874))
+- Changes logging to use VS Code's native LogOutputChannel &mdash; the custom output level setting has been deprecated in favor of native VS Code log level controls
+- Switches out deprecated Bitbucket provider API method ([#4967](https://github.com/gitkraken/vscode-gitlens/issues/4967))
+- Improves performance of the file system provider by adding an LRU cache to the search tree
+- Improves Git shell operations by converting synchronous file system calls to async

 ### Fixed